hed-standard/hed-schemas/docs/source/introduction_to_hed_schemas.md

 ## Role of library schemas

-**To avoid** uncontrolled expansion of the base HED vocabulary with specialized terminology, HED supports the creation of library schema, which are specialized vocabularies that can be used in conjunction with the base schema to analyze specific aspects of interest.
+**To avoid** uncontrolled expansion of the base HED vocabulary with specialized terminology, HED supports the creation of library schemas, which are specialized vocabularies that can be used in conjunction with the base schema to analyze specific aspects of interest.

 To use a programming analogy, when programmers write a Python module, the resulting code